-- 4. Lists of Available Sensors and Devices and Selected Measurements Available for Output are displayed.
+- 4. A list of Available Sensors and Devices and Selected Measurements Available for Output display.
 Battery voltage BattV and internal temperature PTemp_C are selected by default.
 During operation, battery and temperature should be recorded at least daily to assist in monitoring system status. - 5.
 Use the Search feature or expand folders to locate your sensor or device.
 Double-click on a sensor or measurement in the Available Sensors and Devices list to configure the device (if needed) and add it to the Selected list.
-For the example program, expand the Sensors and Temperature folders and double-click Type T Thermocouple. - 6.
+For the example program, expand the Sensors/Temperature folder and double-click Type T Thermocouple. - 6.
 If the sensor or device requires configuration, a window displays with configuration options.
 Click Help at the bottom of the window to learn more about any field or option.
-For the example program, accept the default options: - 1 Type T TC sensor - Temp_C as the Temperature label, and set the units to Deg C - PTemp_C as the Reference Temperature Measurement - 7.
-Click the Wiring tab at the top of the page to see how to wire the sensor to the data logger.
+For the example program, accept the default options: - 1 Type T TC sensor - Temp_C as the Temperature label, and set the units to Deg C - PTemp_C as the Reference Temperature Measurement. - 7.
+Click OK. - 8.
+Click Wiring Diagram on the left side of the window to see how to wire the sensor to the data logger.
 With the power disconnected from the data logger, insert the wires as directed in the diagram.
-Ensure you clamp the terminal on the wire, not the colored insulation.
-Use the included flat-blade screwdriver to open and close the terminals. - 8.
-Click OK. - 9.
-Click Next. - 10.
-Use the Output Setup options to specify how often to make measurements and how often outputs are to be stored.
-Type 1 in the How often should the data logger measure its sensor(s)? box.
-Leave the units as Seconds. - 11.
-Multiple output intervals can be specified, one for each output table (Table1 and Table2 tabs).
+Ensure you clamp the terminal on the conductor, not the wire insulation.
+Use the included flat-blade screwdriver to open/close the terminals. - 9.
+Click Sensors on the left side of the window to return to the sensor selection window, then click Next at the bottom of the window. - 10.
+Type 1 in the How often should the data logger measure its sensor(s)? box. - 11.
+Use the Output Setup options to specify how often measurements are to be made and how often outputs are to be stored.
+Note that multiple output intervals can be specified, one for each output table (Table1 and Table2 tabs).
 For the example program, only one table is needed.
 Click the Table2 tab and click Delete Table. - 12.
 In the Table Name box, type a name for the table.
 For example: OneMin. - 13.
 Select a Data Output Storage Interval.
-For example: 1 minute.

-14. Click Next.

-15. Select a measurement from the Selected Measurements Available for Output list, then click an output processing option to add the measurement to the Selected Measurements for Output list.
-For the example program, select BattV and click the Minimum button to add it to the Selected Measurements for Output list.
-Do not store the exact time that the minimum occurred.
-Repeat this procedure for an Average PTemp_C and Average Temp_C.
+For example: to 1 minute. - 14.
+Click Next. - 15.
+Select the measurement from the Selected Measurements Available for Output list, then click an output processing option to add the measurement to the Selected Measurements for Output list.
+For the example program, select BattV and click the Average button to add it to the Selected Measurements for Output list.
+Repeat this procedure for PTemp_C and Temp_C.

 - 16. Click Finish and give the program a meaningful name such as a site identifier.
 Click Save. - 17.
 If LoggerNet or other data logger support software is running on your computer, and the data logger is connected to the computer (see Making the software connection (p.
-69) for more information), you can choose to send the program.
+53) for more information), you can choose to send the program.
 Generally it is best to collect data first; so, we recommend sending the program using the instructions in Sending a program to the data logger (p.
-73).
-Click No, do not send the program to the data logger.
+56).

-It is good practice to always retrieve data from the data logger before sending a program; otherwise, data may be lost.
+It is good practice is to always retrieve data from the data logger before sending a program; otherwise, data may be lost.
 See Collecting data (p.
-76) for detailed instruction.
+59) for detailed instruction.